mathesong/petprep/docs/usage.rst

 the registration backend with :option:`--pet2anat-method`: ``mri_coreg``
 (default FreeSurfer co-registration), ``robust`` (FreeSurfer ``mri_robust_register`` with an NMI cost function), or ``ants`` (ANTs rigid registration that consumes the unmasked T1w and a separate mask).
+When ``ants`` is selected, a coarse FreeSurfer ``mri_coreg`` alignment seeds the ANTs run to stabilize initialization.
 The :option:`--pet2anat-dof` flag controls the degrees of freedom; ``robust`` and ``ants`` are limited to rigid-body alignment and therefore require ``--pet2anat-dof 6``.
 All modes emit paired ITK transforms for reuse in later resampling steps.

 Segmentation
 ----------------